 “It’s too hard to edit my product photos.
 It intimidates me!”

 Don’t worry!
-I’ll show you why it’s important to edit them, what a difference it can make in how your photos look and editing your product photos isn’t as scary as you think it is.
+I’ll show you why it’s important to edit them, what a difference it can make in how your photos look.
+Honestly, editing your product photos isn’t as scary as you think it is.

 Editing your product photos is a must when selling online